paholg/authit/README.md

 a mix.
 A configuration option of `foo_bar` would be set by the environment variable `AUTHIT_FOO_BAR`.

-The location of the config file is specified by `AUTHIT_CONFIG_PORT`.
+The location of the config file is specified by `AUTHIT_CONFIG_PATH`.

 | Config key | Description |
 | --- | ---|